vobaolong/shopify-be/README.md

 - **Favorites**: Allow users to favorite products
 - **Categories & Brands**: Organize products by categories and brands
 - **Notifications**: System for sending notifications to users
+- **Email System**: Comprehensive email notification system for various events

+## API Documentation

+The API is documented using Swagger:

+- Main API Documentation: `swagger.yaml`
+- Email API Documentation: `email-api-docs.yaml`

+To view the documentation, you can use Swagger UI or any other OpenAPI viewer.

 ## API Routes